sportelli/a3smecanique/consoleLog.md

     Update App.ts

-in pagesDAO we have added different functions that will allow us to load the data of the pages when we click on one of the pages.x

-## in pagesDAO we have added different functions that will allow us to load the data of the pages when we click on one of the pages.
+in pagesDAO we have added different functions that will allow us to load the data of the pages when we click on one of the pages.

-## ces fonctions sont très avantageuses pour la maintenance du site car s'il faut exécuter de modification sur la base de données les mettre à jour de données se feront toutes seules sans besoin de relancer notre serveur
+    ces fonctions sont très avantageuses pour la maintenance du site car s'il faut exécuter de modification sur la base de données les mettre à jour de données se feront toutes seules sans besoin de relancer notre serveur